tgirke/GEN242-2018/pages/mydoc/mydoc_homework_07.md

 {% endhighlight %}

-Before attempting to solve this homework section please read the vignette _Counting reads with `summarizeOverlaps`_ ([here](http://bioconductor.org/packages/release/bioc/html/GenomicAlignments.html)) from the `GenomicAlignments` package that defines the `summarizeOverlap` function .
+Before attempting to solve this homework task please read the vignette _Counting reads with `summarizeOverlaps`_ ([here](http://bioconductor.org/packages/release/bioc/html/GenomicAlignments.html)) from the `GenomicAlignments` package that defines the `summarizeOverlap` function .

 - __Task 2__: Provide R code that demonstrates that the two strand-specific count tables sum up to the values of the unstranded count table.